 Section 2.
 Composition.
-The DFW RIMS Organization's Board shall consist of no more than thirteen (13) Directors or Officers comprised of the President, Vice President, Treasurer, Secretary and Assistant Secretary during their terms of office, the immediate Past President, and seven(7) other members.
-Class I DFW Organization Members or Class I National RIMS Members with Paid Local Dues only, can serve as Officers.
+The DFW RIMS Board of Directors shall consist of no more than fifteen (15) Directors or Officers comprised of the President, Vice President, Treasurer, Secretary and Assistant Secretary during their terms of office, the immediate Past President, and nine (9) other members.
+Class I DFW RIMS Members or Class I Global RIMS Members with Paid Local Dues only, can serve as Officers.
 Class I Partner Members can serve on the Board as a Director, but not as an Officer.
-The total number of Class I Partner Directors is limited to no more than two members at any given time.
-The seven other elected members (five (5) Professionals and two (2) Partner members) shall be elected by a majority of eligible voting Members, each for a two-year term, or, until their successors are elected.
-A majority of those eligible members shall elect Directors via electronic ballot.
-Those elected shall take office the first board meeting following the tabulation of election results and shall serve until the expiration of their term of office, or, until their successors have been elected and qualified.
+The total number of Class I Partner Directors is limited to no more than three members at any given time.
+The nine other elected members (six (6) Professionals and three (3) Partner members) shall be elected by a majority of eligible voting Members, each for a two-year term, or, until their successors are elected.
+A majority of those eligible Members shall elect Directors via electronic ballot.
+Those Directors elected through the standard Member voting process shall take office in the January following the tabulation of election results and shall serve until the expiration of their term of office, or, until their successors have been elected and qualified.
+If a Director or Officer becomes unemployed, they may be permitted to complete their current term on the Board, if they so desire.
+If a Director or Officer begins a term on the Board as a Professional Member, but due to a change of employment becomes a Partner Member, they may complete their current term on the Board even if this brings the total number of Partner Members above the established maximum of three (3).
 At all times, there shall be an odd number of Directors & Officers combined.
-All DFW RIMS Organization Directors shall be Professional or, Partner Members in good standing with National RIMS, as well as DFW RIMS, and voting members of the DFW RIMS Organization.
+All DFW RIMS Directors shall be Professional or, Partner Members in good standing with Global RIMS, as well as DFW RIMS, and voting members of DFW RIMS.